Loading…

 Roy Jamil

-Roy Jamil, with a PhD in the field of Asymmetric Multiprocessing (AMP) and real-time embedded systems, is a training engineer at Ac6.
-He has trained hundreds of engineers annually.
-His experience includes programming, Linux, writing Linux drivers, Yocto, and various Real-Time Operating...
+Roy Jamil, with a PhD in the field of Asymmetric Multiprocessing (AMP) and real-time embedded systems, has over six years of experience as a Training Engineer at Ac6.
+He trains hundreds of engineers annually.
+His experience includes programming, Linux, drivers, Yocto, and various...
 Read More →

 Tuesday June 24, 2025 4:20pm - 5:00pm MDT